 Physical therapy is the rehabilitation and treatment of injuries, diseases, and other conditions through physical engagement rather than surgical and/or drug treatment.
-This medical practice is carried out with the use of massage therapy, weight training, and other physical activities that will overtime heal any ailments that you may be enduring.
+This medical practice is carried out with massage therapy, weight training, and other physical activities that will over time heal any ailments you may be enduring.
 Physical therapy is widely effective due to the nature of one-on-one attention between the patient and the physical therapist.
 Our expert Physical Therapy on Straight Path offers hands-on care to our patients in need as we help to relieve their discomfort.

 What is a Physical Therapist?

 The main role of a physical therapist is promoting quality of life by planning a custom regimen for their patient’s specific needs, without the use of drugs or surgery.
 They also focus on educating their patients with ways to prevent future injuries and ensure long-term physical health.
 At our Physical Therapy on Straight Path, our staff’s attention to detail and compassion for our patients is what keeps them coming back.